valdemirum/FGCV-aircraft-prediction/README.md

 Everything else is quite easy.
 Half of the [notebook](main.ipynb) is focused on preprocessing the data.
 After that we load our `yolo` model using the [weights](model_weights.pt) in the repo.

+You can see the model in action here: https://colab.research.google.com/drive/18nlsrKk2FIlxxOU16HT0RSUw-LVUwgGy?usp=sharing